 Speech at Fulton, Missouri on March 5, 1946

-But, under the Conservatives he returned to power in the 1950 election – accepting much of the post war consensus and the end of the British Empire.
+But, under the Conservatives, he returned to power in the 1950 election – accepting much of the post-war consensus and the end of the British Empire.
 Churchill served as PM from 1951-55 before retiring from politics.
+In his last speech in the Commons in 1955-03-01, he ended with the words:

-Churchill was awarded the Nobel Prize in Literature in 1953 “for his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values” Churchill was also an accomplished artist
+Churchill was awarded the Nobel Prize in Literature in 1953 “for his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values.”
+Towards the end of his life, Churchill became an accomplished artist, though he found the years of retirement difficult and suffered periods of depression.

 Churchill died in his home at age 90, on the morning of Sunday 24 January 1965.
 His funeral was the largest state funeral in the world, up to that point in time.